-The Tasmanian Government is making junior angling licences free for the next four years.
+The Tasmanian Government is continuing to make junior angling licences free for the next three years.
 Children from 14, up to, and including, 17 years of age can fish Tasmania's inland lakes and waterways with a free angling licence available online and through agents.